Both guarantors and cosigners add their signature along with yours on a loan application or lease in order to strengthen your odds of approval.

 Personal Loans That Allow You to Use a Cosigner or Guarantor

 Not all lending institutions allow applying for personal loans with a cosigner or a guarantor.
 If you aren’t able to qualify based on your own creditworthiness, you may consider asking the lender if they’ll allow a cosigner or guarantor.
 Comparing lenders until you find one that best fits your financial situation and needs is a good place to start.

 Guarantors and cosigners fulfill similar roles for a loan applicant, strengthening the application by taking on some level of financial responsibility for the loan.

 SoFi offers a wide range of unsecured personal loans with competitive, fixed interest rates and with loan amounts to accommodate a variety of financial needs.
-We don’t charge origination, prepayment, or late fees, and you can check your rate in just one minute without affecting your credit score.*
+And you can check your rate in just one minute without affecting your credit score.*

 Photo credit: iStock/FreshSplash